-Volvo's internal audit function, Corporate Audit, provides the Board and the Group Executive Board with an independent, risk based and objective assurance on the effectiveness and the efficiency of the governance, risk management and control systems of the Volvo Group.
-Corporate Audit runs from time to time advisory work as well.
-Corporate Audit helps the organization to accomplish its objectives by bringing a systematic, disciplined approach to evaluate and to improve the effectiveness of risk management, control and governance processes.
+Volvo's internal audit function, Group Internal Audit, provides the Board and the Group Executive Board with an independent, risk based and objective assurance on the effectiveness and the efficiency of the governance, risk management and control systems of the Volvo Group.
+Group Internal Audit runs from time to time advisory work as well.
+Group Internal Audit helps the organization to accomplish its objectives by bringing a systematic, disciplined approach to evaluate and to improve the effectiveness of risk management, control and governance processes.

-Corporate Audit performs internal audits in selected focus areas, identified through an independent risk assessment process involving key stakeholders, input from past audits and from the other assurance functions including the external auditors.
+Group Internal Audit performs internal audits in selected focus areas, identified through an independent risk assessment process involving key stakeholders, input from past audits and from the other assurance functions including the external auditors.
 This audit plan is approved by the Audit Committee.
 In addition, special assignments requested by management and the Audit Committee are performed.
-The audits cover, among other things, assessments on the adequacy and effectiveness of the organization's processes for controlling its activities and managing its risks and evaluation of compliance with policies and directives.
+The audits cover, among other things, assessments on the adequacy and effectiveness of the Volvo Group's processes for controlling its activities and managing its risks and evaluation of compliance with policies and directives.

-The head of Corporate Audit reports directly to the CEO, the Group's General Counsel and the Board's Audit Committee.
+The head of Group Internal Audit reports directly to the CEO, the Group's General Counsel and the Board's Audit Committee.

-For additional information on internal control over financial reporting, see pages 186-187.
+For additional information on internal control over financial reporting, see pages 194-195.